PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 10:08:26
+Last updated: 2024-04-06 10:08:58
-Random Quote: I got more second-story guys in my book than pimples at a junior prom. - Saul Goodman
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson